jajpater/ansible-playbooks/roles/tools/neovim/README.md

 ### Basic Installation

-Add the role to your playbook (run as user, not root):
+Add the role to your playbook (requires sudo privileges):

 ```yaml
 - role: tools/neovim